 Founded in 1934, the British Tugowners Association represents the interests of port towage operators from large corporates to smaller privately-owned companies in addition to a number of Port and Council Authorities.
 BTA members’ tug fleets cover ports handling 90% of Britain’s sea-borne trade including all of the leading ports.

-The members of the BTA operate some 150 tugs in over 30 ports from Plymouth to the Shetland Islands, Felixstowe to Belfast, employing more than one thousand highly-skilled seafarers.
+The members of the BTA operate more than 150 tugs in over 40 ports from Plymouth to the Shetland Islands, Felixstowe to Belfast, employing more than one thousand highly-skilled seafarers.

 Core to its activity, however, is to improve safety in the industry by spreading best practice and striving to achieve a sound framework of training and certification.